 By Kel Hahn

-Sophomore mining engineering major Caroline Gerwig comes from a family of engineers—literally.
+Senior mining engineering major Caroline Gerwig comes from a family of engineers—literally.
 Both parents and two older sisters became engineers, and Caroline is following suit through her education at the University of Kentucky.
-The jury remains out on her brother, a middle schooler.
+The jury remains out on her brother, who is in high school.

 Although engineering runs in the Gerwig family’s blood, Caroline stands out as the only mining engineer.